 energy, and creativity.

 The good news is that we can control some of our happiness.
-As Sonja Lyubomirsky alerted us in her book The How of Happiness, the difference among people’s happiness can be explained by their genetic makeup (50 percent), life circumstances (10 percent), and behavior (40 percent).
+As Sonja Lyubomirsky alerted us in her book The How of Happiness, the difference among people’s happiness can be explained by their genetic makeup (about 50 percent), life circumstances (about 10 percent), and behavior (about 40 percent).
 It means that we may not be 100 percent in control of our happiness, but we can still control a great portion.
 It is up to us to spend the 40 percent that is in our control on choices that will lead us to a happier life.